karlmdavis/rps-tourney/dev/work-log.md

 * Note: Did not work on project for last month, due to very busy work schedule.
 * 0.25h: Reviewed commit and work logs to refresh my memory, and then added missing Javadoc comments to `AuthenticationFilter`.
 * 0.5h: Comitted the changes and then refactored the project, class, and package names for consistency.

+### 2014-03-04, Tuesday

+* 0.1h: Created the `GameWebApplicationInitializer` class and started filling it in.
+Need to go through the MVC docs again, until I've at least got a "Hello World" in place.